NevynIt/pyseq/rp2040/midi_bridge/midi_bridge.md

             - if s0 is 0x00 when s1 > 0x00, core0 is asking to stop the sequence asap
             - when core1 has stopped using the sequence slot, it lowers both s0 and s1 to 0x00
         - 4x 7-bit triggering message (used as the start of the transformation chains)
-        - 14-bit starting sequence list id
+        - 16-bit starting sequence list id
-        - 14-bit transformation list id
+        - 16-bit transformation list id
-        - 14-bit current list id
+        - 16-bit current list id
         - 8-bit next index in the current list
         - 32-bit millis time when the next message must be sent
-        - (configurable) list of active notes (each is 4x 7bits: port/cable/channel/note) - default to 96 notes
+        - (configurable) list of active notes (each is 4x 8bits: port/cable/channel/note) - default to 96 notes
             - port == 0xFF means unused
  - active looping envelopes (looping env id, phase attacking/decaying/holding/releasing, t0 of the current phase in millis)
     - (configurable) up to 2^8 active looping envelopes - default all of them
     - looping env id == 0xFF means unused entry
- - (future) circular audio buffer that is being played
+ - (future) circular audio buffers (2x stereo 8-bit, configurable length)
-    - the buffer is read via dma by the PIO and sent as PWM on a pin for audio output
-    - core 1 populates the buffer as needed, periodically, before it's fully consumed by the PIO